-The Primary Ground Station (PGS) supporting the Meteosat Second Generation (MSG) satellites is in Usingen, Germany.
+The Primary Ground Station (PGS) supporting the Meteosat Second Generation (MSG) satellites is in Usingen, Germany, about 30 km north of Frankfurt.

 This ground station is the main channel of communications between the Mission Control Centre (MCC) and the MSG satellites.
 The ground station at Usingen is unmanned and can be remotely monitored and controlled from the MCC in Darmstadt.